-Commencing on January 1, 2022, we pay Ault, an affiliate of our Sponsor, a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
+Commencing on January 1, 2022, we have been paying Ault, which beneficially owns the majority of our Sponsor, a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
 Upon consummation of our initial business combination or our liquidation, we will cease paying these monthly fees.

 On December 13, 2022, we received notice from our Sponsor of the Sponsor's intention to make the First Deposit.
 The First Deposit was required to extend the period of time we have to consummate our initial business combination by three months from the initial deadline of December 20, 2022 (12 months from the date of the IPO) until March 20, 2023.
 On March 15, 2023, we received notice from our Sponsor of the Sponsor's intention to make the Second Deposit.
 The Second Deposit was required to extend the period of time we have to consummate our initial business combination by three months from the first extension deadline of March 20, 2023 until June 20, 2023.
-The Sponsor intends to make the Deposits, and when each Deposit is received, the Sponsor will receive 1,150,000 private placement warrants in connection with each such Deposit, or 2,300,000 private placement warrants in total.
+On June 1, 2023, the Sponsor made Deposit payments totaling \$2,331,995, including \$31,995 of interest, and received 2,300,000 Private Placement Warrants.